AcademySoftwareFoundation/OpenImageIO/src/doc/oiiotool.rst

-        If the input file `in_lg10.dpx` is in the `lg10` color space, and you want to read it in, brighten the RGB uniformly by 10% (in a linear space, of course), and then save it as a 16 bit integer TIFF file encoded in the `vd16` color space, you could specifiy the conversions explicitly::
+        If the input file `in_lg10.dpx` is in the `lg10` color space, and you want to read it in, brighten the RGB uniformly by 10% (in a linear space, of course), and then save it as a 16 bit integer TIFF file encoded in the `vd16` color space, you could specify the conversions explicitly::

             oiiotool in_lg10.dpx --colorconvert lg10 linear \